Choosing online care

 How MyStreetHealth fits this framework

 MyStreetHealth is a self-pay, physician-led telehealth practice.
 The practice is LegitScript verified, uses real medical visits rather than form-only prescribing, and sends prescriptions to licensed pharmacies when buprenorphine is clinically appropriate.
 Follow-up is designed around continuity with the same physician over time.
-That model may be a good fit for patients who value privacy, transparent cash pricing, and a direct physician relationship; patients who need Medicaid billing, intensive counseling, an opioid treatment program, or in-person services may need a different setting.
+That model may be a good fit for patients who value privacy, transparent self-pay pricing, and a direct physician relationship; patients who need Medicaid billing, intensive counseling, an opioid treatment program, or in-person services may need a different setting.

 Bigger red flags